• Skip to primary navigation

 Now, I actually get suggestions, from my son mostly, for a dish or challenges for desserts.

-I get it, not everyone has a backyard or even a balcony, to grow some veggies or fruits.
+I get it, not everyone has a backyard or even a balcony, to grow some vegetables or fruits.
 You can maybe go to the farm and pick up their own strawberries for example.

-Even if you are just growing some lettuce, I believe this is important to have them understand that vegetables don't grow in the store.
+Even if you are just growing some lettuce or kale, I believe this is important to have them understand that vegetables don't grow in the store.

 To me, this is how you get some culinary curiosity.
 You discover, you experience, you taste and try.